-Both are cerfitied arborists and have taken the same courses up until certificate III in Arboriculture, but consulting arborists have furthered their education to the level of a Diploma (Cert.
+Both types are certified arborists and have taken the same courses up until certificate III in Arboriculture, but consulting arborists have furthered their education to the level of a Diploma (Cert.
 V) and are equipped to do a more in-depth assessment of trees.

-Most consulting arborists run regular tree services businesses and do consulting on the side as needed, though there are more and more arborists specializing in just tree reports and more consulting type work.
+Most consulting arborists run regular tree services businesses and do tree consulting on the side as needed, though there are more and more arborists specializing in just tree reports and more consulting type work.

 Consulting arborist tasks

 A consulting arborist is more of an office job than physical.
 They do need to be out in the field quite a bit taking photos and inspecting trees, but the bulk of their work is putting together plans and reports.

 You should consider hiring an arborist if you have one of the below tasks.